-The anti-phase term can simply be suppressed by an additional Z-filter between the CP pulses and the dephasing period, as illustrated in Fig. 6.
-The delay of this Z-filter should be short compared to 15 N T_1 and long compared to T_2 .
-Thus, after such Z-filter one would have only in-phase component.
-Fig. 7 shows the mixing time dependencies of the COS and SIN components at different delays of the Z-filter.
-It is clearly seen that the Z-filter fully removes the contribution of the antiphase coherence.
+The anti-phase term can simply be suppressed by an additional Z filter between the CP pulses and the dephasing period, as illustrated in Fig. 6.
+The delay of this Z filter should be short compared to 15 N T_1 and long compared to T_2 .
+Thus, after such a Z filter one would have only an in-phase component.
+Figure 7 shows the mixing time dependences of the COS and SIN components at different delays of the Z filter.
+It is clearly seen that the Z filter fully removes the contribution of the anti-phase coherence.